hyperledger/identus-cloud-agent/docs/decisions/20230926-use-keycloak-authorisation-service-for-managing-wallet-permissions.md

     actor Admin
     actor User
     participant Client
-    participant PrismAgent
+    participant CloudAgent
     participant Keycloak

     autonumber

-    Admin ->> PrismAgent: Create a new wallet PrismAgent ->> Keycloak: Register a new resource Admin ->> Keycloak: Create a new user
+    Admin ->> CloudAgent: Create a new wallet CloudAgent ->> Keycloak: Register a new resource Admin ->> Keycloak: Create a new user
     Admin ->> Keycloak: Create a new user-credential Admin ->> Keycloak: Create a new permission